xrdocs/telemetry/_tutorials/2016-10-24-configuring-model-driven-telemetry-mdt-with-ydk-and-xr-native-yang-model.md

 In an [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-08-08-configuring-model-driven-telemetry-with-ydk/), Shelly introduces a methodology to configure MDT using YDK and the OpenConfig Telemetry YANG model.

-I strongly suggest to read and understand her initial tutorial because it describes the basis of using YDK.
-I decided to prepare this second document, covering a similar subject because the OpenConfig Telemetry YANG model is still incomplete and you will not be able to set the protocol and encoding fields in a destination group.
+This document provides a similar tutorial, addressing a complete XR Telemetry TCP dial-out configuration using the native YANG model and YDK.

-OpenConfig YANG models are the preferred option for POCs, demonstrating Cisco open configuration efforts.
-At the same time, if you need to demonstrate or implement a complete (working) MDT dial-out configuration using YANG models, you must still use a IOS XR Native YANG model with YDK (described in this tutorial) or with an XML schema as Shelly describes in [Configuring MDT with OpenConfig YANG](https://xrdocs.github.io/telemetry/tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang/).
+I have tested the configuration in this document using the relative recent Vagrant IOS-XRv box version 6.2.1.15I.
-The engineering team is working to finalise a complete OpenConfig YANG model for our XR telemetry configuration but this effort may take some XR releases.
+If you are looking for more information on IOS-XRv for Vagrant, you may follow Akshat tutorial [IOS-XRv Vagrant Quick Start](https://xrdocs.github.io/application-hosting/tutorials/iosxr-vagrant-quickstart) for step by step instructions.

-Note: I have tested the configuration in this document using IOS-XRv version 6.2.1.15I, noticing an issue with earlier versions that accept but don't implement the destination group TCP protocol configuration.
 I have also used the [ydk-py version 0.5.1](https://github.com/CiscoDevNet/ydk-py) and after installing YDK, you can check `ydk-models-cisco-ios-xr` current support for XR 6.1.1 using `pip list` command.

 {% capture "output" %}
 CLI Output: